google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> Because these events use the Measurement Protocol interface instead of <strong>analytics_debug.js</strong>, the debug console logs don't appear.
+Note: Because these events use the Measurement Protocol interface instead of <strong>analytics_debug.js</strong>, the debug console logs don't appear.
 You can debug the Measurement Protocol hits with <a href="https://developers.google.com/analytics/devguides/collection/protocol/v1/validating-hits"> hit validation</a>.